MAZ AND BRICKS

 Produced by EVA SCANLAN

 Maz and Bricks tells the story of two young people who meet over the course of a day in Dublin.
 Maz is attending a ‘Repeal the 8th’ demonstration, while Bricks is going to meet the mother of his young daughter.
 As the day unfolds, the two become unlikely friends, changing each other in ways they never thought possible.
-What does it mean to be alive in Ireland today and what really makes that worthwhile?

 MEET THE TEAM: